 Q: Is it good to start with HTML?

 Learning HTML is the same as learning HTML5.
 It is just that HTML5 is the latest version of HTML with more features so it does not matter whether you start with HTML or HTML5.

-Yes, it is as it provides you many functionalities and features like Vector graphics, browser support, geolocation, etc. and new tags that you can use to create web pages and websites.
+Yes, HTML5 is good as it provides you with many functionalities, features, and new tags that you can use to create web pages and websites.